-Date changed Reason behind change or amendment 14/9/2021 After reflect with pre-school educators we have taken out the section of TCC's nude policy.
-5/10/2021 Addition of mandatory COVID-19 vaccinations for all ECEC educator at TCC by 29/11/2021 5/10/2021 Added in COVID Vaccine for educators 7/10/2021 Added in that all students/volunteers need to have COVID 19 vaccination 6/4/22 Amended as relevance to masks have been removed 6/4/22 Updated language within policy to ensure it now reflects 11 Child Care Standards as per the pending change of regulation as of 1\7\22.
+Policy changed Date changed Reason behind change or amendment Nutrient and Food 14/9/2021 After reflect with pre-school educators we have taken out the section of TCC's nude policy.
+COVID 19 5/10/2021 Addition of mandatory COVID-19 vaccinations for all ECEC educator at TCC by 29/11/2021 Immunisation - Educators 5/10/2021 Added in COVID Vaccine for educators Work Experience Students and Volunteers 7/10/2021 Added in that all students/volunteers need to have COVID 19 vaccination Covid Management Policy 6/4/22 Amended as relevance to masks have been removed Child Safe Standards Policies 6/4/22 Updated language within policy to ensure it now reflects 11 Child Care Standards as per the pending change of regulation as of 1\7\22.
 This ensures it coincides with TCC's Child Safe Manual.
-12/4/22 These were sent to GV Health for our Annual Community review as part of our Dental\Oral care programs.
+Children's Health section of policies 12/4/22 These were sent to GV Health for our Annual Community review as part of our Dental\Oral care programs.
 Lucy made some amendments and recommendations which we adopted.
 This consultation was informative and purposeful.
-12/4/22 Separated Nappy changing and Toileting policy.
+Toileting Procedure 12/4/22 Separated Nappy changing and Toileting policy.
 This was done to give more guidance to staff and families on the procedures for returning soiled items to the home environment at the end of the day.
-12/10/22 Updated Covid 19 policies to reflect Government distributed information to services on 12/10/22 14/9/2021 5/10/2021 5/10/2021 7/10/2021 6/4/22 6/4/22 12/4/22 12/4/22
+COVID 19 12/10/22 Updated Covid 19 policies to reflect Government distributed information to services on 12/10/22 Inclusion Support 20/1/24 Review undertaken to ensure Policy was more in depth and outlined more procedures to include processes of applying for IDS funding Food Safety information 9/7/24 Updated Food Safety Information Policy to include the recommendation that all staff involved in the Kitchen should complete the 'All About Allergens for Children's education and Care' online course Media & National Model Code (electronic devices) 9/7/24 Updated Media policy to reflect a new title to adopt the recommendations for Early Childhood Services to only use electronically approved TCC photos when taking photos of children.